 GLG 1301 Geologic Field Trips

 Saturdays before spring break, class meets on campus for lecture and lab to build preparatory knowledge and skills.
 Missing more than two classroom meetings will be cause for withdrawal.
 Saturdays after break, students participate in day-long, hands-on field experiences throughout Ohio.
 Students will apply their knowledge and skills to interpret and understand the building of the Appalachian Mountains and the geological development of Ohio.
 Field activities are meant to mimic the work of professional geologists.
 Missing more than two trips will be cause for withdrawal.
 Three classroom, two lab hours per week.
 Note: Any student choosing to register and take this class may be required to sign one or more liability waivers in favor of the locations where certain learning activities in this course take place.
-Students who would like additional information about this matter should contact the Chemistry/Geology Department.
+Students who would like additional information about this matter should contact the Physical Sciences Department.

 Division: Science, Mathematics and Engineering